google-deepmind/tapnet/README.md

 Our readers also supply videos resized at 256x256 resolution.
 If algorithms can handle it, we encourage using full-resolution videos instead; we anticipate that predictions on such videos would be scaled to match a 256x256 resolution before computing metrics.
 Such predictions would, however, be evaluated as a separate category: we don't consider them comparable to those produced from lower-resolution videos.

+More details on using the **TAPVid-3D benchmark** can be found in the corresponding [README](https://github.com/google-deepmind/tapnet/blob/main/tapvid3d/README.md).

 ### A Note on Coordinates